camilo-v/Machine-Learning/README.md

 ## License

-The software in this repository is available under the LICENSE_TYPE_GOES_HERE.
-See the LICENSE file for more information.
+The software in this repository is available under the [GNU General Public License](https://github.com/camilo-v/Machine-Learning/blob/master/LICENSE.md).
+See the [LICENSE](https://github.com/camilo-v/Machine-Learning/blob/master/LICENSE.md) file for more information.